Matthew-Rimbert/Geospatial-Taxi-Analysis/README.md

 closest_cab = min(distances, key=distances.get)
 closest_distance = distances[closest_cab]
 ```
-**Data Filtering**
+**Data Filtering**:
 We filter the list of orders to determine unavailable cabs using list comprehension.
+This step helps in identifying which cabs are currently occupied and thus not available for new pick-ups.

 ```python
 # Orders list for filtering data
 orders = [